-- k.
-Personal belongings of the child, especially such belongings that provide a sense of comfort to the child.
-This may include such things as a special blanket, toy, trinket, family picture, etc. - I. Any sports, community or scholastic activities the child is active in currently. - m.
+- m.
 At initial placement, provide emergency clothing allowance if the child does not have adequate clothing for a seven (7) day period, clothes for seasonal weather, etc. - n.
-Parent and/or family visitation schedule and locations. - Any written consents that the caregiver may need to provide care to the child on a day-to-day basis. - p.
+Parent and/or family visitation schedule and locations. - o.
+Any written consents that the caregiver may need to provide care to the child on a day-to-day basis. - p.
 Date and location of next court hearing.